-Traditionally billed as the world’s freest economy, Hong Kong remains one of the most capitalist countries.
+Traditionally billed as the world’s freest economy, Hong Kong remains one of the most capitalist countries and strongest free market economies.
 It’s almost non-existent tariffs and small government are a recipe for capitalist success.

 Although it is technically a “Special Administrative Region” of China, it stands on its own as an independent free market.
 Hong Kong’s gross domestic product (GDP) per capita of over $40,000 is one of the highest in the world, more than four times higher than China’s.